javierramirezzayas/Logically/README.md

   * Matplotlib
   * TKinter
   * PLY

  ##### Instructions
- * Download the prrogram to your machine.
+ * Download the program to your machine.
 You can download the code from <a href="https://github.com/javierramirezzayas/logically/zipball/master"> here </a>
- * After downloading the code open a terminal and run logically.py
+ * After downloading the code open a terminal and run ```python logically.py```
  * Enjoy logically

+ ### Developers
+ The developers of logically are a group of students of the University of Puerto Rico at Mayagüez.
+The team members are: <a href="https://github.com/JeanOC19"> Jean O. Candelaria</a>, <a href="https://github.com/Gustavohernandez1"> Gustavo A. Hernandez</a>, <a href="https://github.com/YorkiSerrano" Yorki G. Serrano</a> and <a href="https://github.com/javierramirezzayas"> Javier Ramirez</a>.
+This project was develepode as part of the Programming Language course (ICOM4036) directed by Dr. Wilson Rivera.